vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 </style>
 ```

- Take in mind that in order to obtain settings from vuetify, you should forward vuetify's variables in your own `settings.scss`:
+Keep in mind that to obtain settings from Vuetify, you must forward its variables from within your local stylesheet.
+In the following example we modify `settings.scss` to **forward** instead of **use**:

 ```diff { resource="settings.scss" }
 - @use 'vuetify/settings' with (